BasakGuney/kubernetes-the-hard-way-with-local-repository-Airgap/README.md

-# kubernetes-the-hard-way with local repository on Internet-free environment
+# kubernetes-the-hard-way with local repository airgap

 >This set-up is based on https://github.com/kelseyhightower/kubernetes-the-hard-way/tree/master/docs repository.